-An investigational oral calcineurin inhibitor, ISA247, has also shown efficacy in randomized trials in patients with moderate to severe plaque psoriasis, and may have less nephrotoxicity than cyclosporine .
+An investigational oral calcineurin inhibitor, ISA247, was efficacious in randomized trials in patients with moderate to severe plaque psoriasis, and may have less nephrotoxicity than cyclosporine .

-Biologic agents — Biologic agents are important treatment options for moderate to severe plaque type psoriasis [102-104].
-The available biologics for psoriasis have been shown in clinical trial programs to have excellent short-term and long-term efficacy and favorable tolerability.
+Biologic agents — Biologic agents are important treatment options for moderate to severe plaque type psoriasis [108-110].
+The available biologics for psoriasis have excellent short-term and long-term efficacy and favorable tolerability.
 The biologic therapies available for the treatment of psoriasis include etanercept, infliximab, adalimumab, and ustekinumab.
 Alefacept, another biologic agent, is no longer marketed.
 Itolizumab, a biologic agent marketed in India, is not available in the United States.

-There is a concern that all TNF-alpha inhibitors have the potential to activate latent infections such as tuberculosis and increased rates of infection have been seen in patients with rheumatoid arthritis treated with etanercept, infliximab, and adalimumab.
-TNF-alpha inhibitors have also been associated with an increased risk of malignancies, including lymphoma and leukemia, and the development of new-onset psoriasis .
+There is a concern that all TNF-alpha inhibitors have the potential to activate latent infections such as tuberculosis, and increased rates of infection have been seen in patients with rheumatoid arthritis treated with etanercept, infliximab, and adalimumab.
+Potential side-effects of TNF-alpha inhibitors are reviewed in greater detail separately.
 (See "Tumor necrosis factor-alpha inhibitors: Risk of bacterial, viral, and fungal infections" and "Tumor necrosis factor-alpha inhibitors and mycobacterial infections" and "Tumor necrosis factor-alpha inhibitors: Risk of malignancy" and "Tumor necrosis factor-alpha inhibitors: An overview of adverse effects".)

-Infliximab — The TNF-alpha inhibitor infliximab (Remicade) is of benefit in patients with moderate to severe plaque psoriasis and appears to generally be well-tolerated [113-116].
+Infliximab — The TNF-alpha inhibitor infliximab is of benefit in patients with moderate to severe plaque psoriasis and appears to generally be well tolerated [119-122].
 In addition, the findings of a systematic review suggest that the onset of action of infliximab is faster than other commercially available biologic agents .
 Standard dosing for infliximab for adults is intravenous infusion of 5 mg/kg at weeks 0, 2, and 6, followed by every eight weeks thereafter.

-Adalimumab — Adalimumab (Humira), a humanized monoclonal antibody with activity against TNF-alpha, was originally used for patients with rheumatoid arthritis and is also effective for psoriatic arthritis.
-(See "Treatment of psoriatic arthritis".)
+Adalimumab — Adalimumab, a humanized monoclonal antibody with activity against TNF-alpha, was originally used for patients with rheumatoid arthritis and is also effective for psoriatic arthritis (see "Treatment of psoriatic arthritis").
 Adalimumab is approved by the FDA for treatment of adult patients with moderate to severe chronic plaque psoriasis who are candidates for systemic therapy or phototherapy.
 Standard dosing for adalimumab for adults is an initial subcutaneous injection of 80 mg of adalimumab followed by 40 mg given every other week, beginning one week after the initial dose.

 Examples of studies supporting the efficacy of adalimumab include: